cyborgcassowary/mobiled/README.md

          <?php setcookie("mobile_redirect", 1, time()+3600), '/', 'localhost:8888'; ?>

-Change `localhost:8888` to the url of your domain i.e. example.com or www.example.com.
+Change `localhost:8888` to the url of your domain e.g. example.com or www.example.com.